(Updated in March 2020)

 Click “Get Started” and follow the prompts.
 You’ll particularly want to run “Check your Lightning Experience readiness” which can be found within Discover Phase: Evaluate Lightning Experience Benefits and Readiness.
 Click “Check Readiness” and you’ll then be emailed an impact analysis to let you know what considerations you should have for full deployment.

 There are two likely outcomes: you’ll be sent a list of items that you have to double check or prepare to ensure that everything is Lightning compliant, or maybe there will be no issues.
-Either way you then have to create a transition timetable for Lightning, including testing (in a sandbox at first!) and end-user training.
+Either way you then have to create a transition timetable for Salesforce Lightning, including testing (in a sandbox at first!) and end-user training.

 Mainly, we don’t recommend waiting for Salesforce to move you over, do it at a time, place and pace of your own choosing.
 Follow the Get Started guide, as Salesforce has put considerable efforts into this, based on best practice and feedback from other organizations that have made the move.